Payment Statuses

 • cancelled

-Bead emails instructions for reclaiming any unconverted funds associated with that payment.
-Your integration does not need to implement the reclaim process directly, but you may want to:
+Your integration does not need to implement the reclaim process directly, but you should:

 • Display clear messaging in your UI when these statuses occur